Module 1

 Getting Your Credentials

-You'll get your actual APP_PRIVATE_DATA and JWT_SECRET from the Towns Developer Portal in Module 6: Deployment.
+You'll get your actual APP_PRIVATE_DATA, JWT_SECRET, and MNEMONIC from the Towns Developer Portal in Module 6: Deployment.
 For now, the placeholder values are fine for local development.

 5